PROFILE

 Human Rights

-noted China’s well-documented abuses of human
+China's well-documented and continuing abuses of

-rights in violation of internationally
+human rights in violation of internationally

 recognized norms, stemming both from the